jgmenu/jgmenu/CONTRIBUTING.md

 6. Provide some basic information about your system (e.g. distribution, window manager, composite manager)

-7. Run `jgmenu init -i` then choose 'check' and report any warnings
+7. Run `jgmenu_run init -i` then choose 'check' and report any warnings

 ## Debugging